amab8901/printc/README.md

 If you want to debug, you're normally forced to choose between writing long boilerplate ([`println!`][println]) and having messy output that requires more effort to visually navigate ([`dbg!`][dbg]).
 The ability to produce clean output from clean input allows you to analyze your code more easily and learn faster.

 ### Long motivation:
-If we want to debug code, [the Standard Library](https://doc.rust-lang.org/std/) offers the following options:
+If we want to debug code, [the Standard Library][standard-library] offers the following options:
 * [`dbg!`][dbg]
 * [`println!`][println]
 * [`print!`][print]